-- NAMI will develop, present and distribute materials for outreach and education to help increase access to and sustained engagement in necessary treatment services and supports for those in need of treatment. - NAMI NC will provide education and support to individual living with SMI/SED the provision of their Signature Programs: Basics, Family to Family (F2F), Homefront, Peer-to-Peer, NAMI Smarts, Connection Recovery Support Group, Family Support Group, In Our Own Voice (IOOV), Family and Friends, NAMI Provider and Ending the Silence. - NAMI will promote wellness and mental health promotion, suicide prevention and peer and family supports to increase consumer and family well-being, recovery, and engagement in treatment services and supports. - NAMI will facilitate awareness days/weeks throughout the year for general population and targeted activities for adults with mental illness and children with or at risk for serious emotional disorders and behavioral health challenges.

-- NAMI will continue to work with their volunteer affiliates across the state to include family and consumer participation in the planning and execution of the Community Inclusion Model. - NAMI will plan and implement training and provide education related to Psychiatric Advance Directives, promote suicide prevention, and promote access to / research of peer directed crisis services and supports in coordination with the division.
+- NAMI will develop, present and distribute materials for outreach and education to help increase access to and sustained engagement in necessary treatment services and supports for those in need of treatment. - NAMI NC will provide education and support to individual living with SMI/SED the provision of their Signature Programs: Basics, Family to Family (F2F), Homefront, Peer-to-Peer, NAMI Smarts, Connection Recovery Support Group, Family Support Group, In Our Own Voice (IOOV), Family and Friends, NAMI Provider and Ending the Silence. - NAMI will promote wellness and mental health promotion, suicide prevention and peer and family supports to increase consumer and family well-being, recovery, and engagement in treatment services and supports. - NAMI will facilitate awareness days/weeks throughout the year for general population and targeted activities for adults with mental illness and children with or at risk for serious emotional disorders and behavioral health challenges. - NAMI will continue to work with their volunteer affiliates across the state to include family and consumer participation in the planning and execution of the Community Inclusion Model. - NAMI will plan and implement training and provide education related to Psychiatric Advance Directives, promote suicide prevention, and promote access to / research of peer directed crisis services and supports in coordination with the division.

-System of Care (SOC) Expansion Implementation
+System of Care (SOC) Expansion Implementation - NC Families United

-The Division allocates mental health block grant funds to three (3) Local Management Entities/Managed Care Organizations (LME/MCO) to support the HFW implementation in the five pilot sites.
-Specifically, those funds are used to contract with the North Carolina Families United (NC Families United) - a non-profit statewide family network dedicated to supporting children/youth with behavioral health challenges and their families to provide the following:
+Specifically, those funds are used to contract with the North Carolina Families United (NC Families United) - a non-profit statewide family network dedicated to supporting children/youth with behavioral health challenges and their families to provide the following in coordination with DMHDDSAS: